 Q: What advice would you give to aspiring stargazers?

 A: The one thing that helped me the most and fueled my interest in astronomy was learning the sky.
 While the purchase of a GoTo telescope definitely eliminates the headaches that most budding amateur astronomers go through, it wasn't until I learned the constellations that the sky really opened up for me.
 Try learning them slowly.
 Concentrate on just a few at first to the

 point to where you can look up and know that you are looking at Orion, Scorpius, etc. Then you can begin tying them together with other ones and filling in the small lesser known constellations.
 You will be surprised at how your view of the night sky changes.

-Since 1975 Orion Telescopes & Binoculars has been offering telescopes for sale direct to customers, with an unswerving commitment to best quality products, value and unmatched customer care.
+Since 1975 Orion Telescopes & Binoculars has been offering telescopes for sale direct to customers.
+Now an employee-owned company, we pride ourselves on an unswerving commitment to best quality products, value and unmatched customer care.
 Our 100% satisfaction guarantee says it all.

 At Orion, we are committed to sharing our knowledge and passion for astronomy and astrophotography with the amateur astronomy community.
 Visit the Orion Community Center for in-depth information on telescopes, binoculars, and astrophotography.
 You can find astrophotography "how to" tips and share your best astronomy pictures here.
 Submit astronomy articles, events, & reviews, and even become a featured Orion customer!

 Sign up for email